Wednesday, March 29, 2023

 Assorted Bread Basket and Sweet Creamery Butter

 Summer Salad: Spring Mix, Mandarin Oranges, Strawberries, Queso Fresco, Toasted Almonds, Dressing

 Braised Short Rib paired with a Pan Seared Chicken topped with a red wine demi lemon caper sauce.
 Served with Herb Roasted Potatoes and Honey Glazed Carrots

-Chocolate Torte (gluten-free) & TBD Dessert Alternating
+Chocolate Torte (gluten-free) & Cheesecake Dessert Alternating

 Regular and Decaffeinated Coffee and Selection of Herbal Teas